Michael-F-Bryan/static-analyser-in-rust/src/lex.md

     let (got, bytes_read) = take_while(data, |ch| ch == '_' || ch.is_alphanumeric())?;

+    // TODO: Recognise keywords using a `match` statement here.

     let tok = Token::Identifier(got.to_string());
     Ok((tok, bytes_read))
 }
 ```

 As a general rule, our tokenizer functions will look like this